 - Entry-Level: If you’re on a tight budget, prioritize down imaging and a decent screen size.
 You might have to forgo advanced mapping or side imaging.

-- Mid-Range: In a moderate budget range, look for fish finders that offer both down and side imaging, integrated GPS, and a screen size of at least 7 inches.
+- Mid-Range: In a moderate budget range of under $500, look for fish finders that offer both down and side imaging, integrated GPS, and a screen size of at least 7 inches.

 - High-End: If budget isn’t a constraint, opt for a model with all the bells and whistles – large screen, high-definition side and down imaging, advanced GPS with contour maps, and other added features like Wi-Fi or Bluetooth connectivity.